Week 1: In-Class#

 print(message)

 When you write Python code there are certain rules you have to follow.
+These rules are called syntax.
 Create a new file in IDLE, and save it as syntax.py

 .